Type of Program: Intensive Course Abroad

 This ICA places particular emphasis on coral reef structure and function and the biology of the reef's dominant organisms.
 Daily field trips are designed to provide direct experience with the unique and diverse coral reef community with additional excursions to grass beds and a mangrove forest.
 Field trips are supplemented by lectures, assigned readings, and lab instruction.
 Full scuba diving support and boating equipment will be reserved for class use.

 Eligibility, Prerequisites, and Academic Credit

 Students of any academic discipline may apply, provided they have completed one semester of college, have a minimum GPA of 3.0, and have one of the following prerequisites: BIO104, 105, or 170, or special permission of the instructors.
 Students will enroll in BIO 272G, Tropical Marine Biology, for three credits.
 Only letter grades will be given.
-Pass/No Pass is not an option.
+Pass/Fail is not an option.

 Students who have completed scuba diving certification will find the experience greatly enhanced.
 Certification courses are offered at area professional dive shops.
 Students without dive certification may participate via snorkeling.
 Good swimming skills and snorkeling experience are necessary.